 7. Observance of Customer's Day every month at all levels of the Bank.

-Branches will observe a customer's day on 15th of every Month along with the Branch Level Customer Service Meeting.
-Zonal Office will observe the Customer Day on Thursday of every 3rd week of the month and Circle Office will observe the Customer Day on Tuesday of 4th week of the month.
+Branches will observe a customer’s day on 15th of every Month along with the Branch Level Customer Service Meeting.
+Zonal Office will observe the Customer Day on Thursday of every 3rd week of the month.
 Wherever the particular date/day is holiday the customer meet shall take place on the succeeding working day.
 This would provide enough room for the customers to ventilate their problems which would take care of many minor complaints against the bank at the grass root level.

 All offices & branches of the Bank would maintain a complaint box/Register where customers can drop their complaints.
 All complaints have to be recorded in the Register.
 The complaint box would be placed in a suitable position where it would be easily visible and identifiable.
 The Complaint box will be opened daily by the branches.